 Beneficiaries may take the following forms:

 ➢ Investors or banks.
 As digital assets become more liquid and valuation tools improve, creators of such assets may obtain investments or loans from investors or banks in order to build their assets and/or expand.
-These investors or banks may accept the digital asset as collateral (regulations around the world are evolving to take effective security over intangible assets) and want to use an Escrow to access such assets in the event that the creator of the asset goes bankrupt or disappears.
+These investors or banks may accept the digital asset as collateral (regulations around the world are evolving to take effective security over intangible assets) and want to use a Software Escrow to access such assets in the event that the creator of the asset goes bankrupt or disappears.
 The Escrow would act to complement the security that they might take in the digital asset.
 One can also imagine government programs that would promote new technology through loans and advances provided security and Escrow are put in place.

 ➢ The owner of the asset itself.
-If the owner is a Company and its key employees are creating the digital asset, placing the asset in Escrow as it is created or updated, by automating deposits through integration with development platforms such as GitHub, GitLab, Visual Studio or Azure, ensures that a third-party Escrow Agent holds a version of the asset and if a key employee should leave or the owner disappear, the asset will be retrievable.
+If the owner is a Company and its key employees are creating the digital asset, placing the asset in Escrow as it is created or updated, by automating deposits through integration with development platforms such as GitHub, GitLab, Visual Studio or Azure, ensures that a third-party software Escrow Agent holds a version of the asset and if a key employee should leave or the owner disappear, the asset will be retrievable.